nozer0/nozer0.github.io/_posts/en/2014-04-14-know-more-about-svn-merge.md

     #   + g
 ```

-This way gives out the context around the differences to help understanding, but the same context is repeatly output for both sides, keep going.
+This way gives out the context around the differences to help understanding, but the same context is repeat output for both sides, keep going.

 ```
     diff -u t1.txt t2.txt